 Two out of every three adults suffer from low back pain at some time.
-Back pain is the #2 reason adults visit a doctor, and the #1 reason for orthopaedic visits.
+Back pain is the #2 reason adults visit a doctor and the #1 reason for orthopedic visits.
 It keeps people home from work and interferes with routine daily activities, recreation, and exercise.
 The good news is that for 9 out of 10 patients with low back pain, the pain is acute, meaning it is short-term and goes away within a few days or weeks.
 There are cases of low back pain, however, that take much longer to improve, and some that need evaluation for a possible cause other than muscle strain or arthritis.

 Symptoms may range from muscle ache to shooting or stabbing pain, limited flexibility and/or range of motion, or an inability to stand straight.

 The back is an intricate structure of bones, muscles, and other tissues that form the back, or posterior part of the body’s trunk, from the neck to the pelvis.
 At the center is the spinal column, which not only supports the upper body’s weight but houses and protects the spinal cord – the delicate nervous system structure that carries signals that control the body’s movements and convey its sensations.
 Stacked on top of one another are about 30 bones – the vertebrae – that form the spinal column, also known as the spine.
 Each of these bones contains a roundish hole that, when stacked in line with all the others, creates a channel that surrounds the spinal cord.
 The spinal cord descends from the base of the brain and extends (in the adult) to just below the rib cage.1

 The vast majority of patients experience back pain because of mechanical reasons.
-They strain a muscle from heavy lifting or twisting, suffer a sudden jolt in a car accident, experience stress on spinal bones and tissues resulting in a herniated disc, or suffer from osteoarthritis, a potentially painful degeneration of one or more joints.
-However, to choose the safest and most effective therapy, doctors need to consider the full spectrum of possible underlying issues, such as inflammatory conditions, infection, fractures, as well as some serious conditions unrelated to the back that radiate pain to the back.
+They strain a muscle from heavy lifting or twisting, suffer a sudden jolt in a car accident, experience stress on spinal bones and tissues resulting in a herniated disc, or suffer from spondylosis (osteoarthritis of the spine), a potentially painful degeneration of one or more spinal joints.
+Common causes for low back pain are:

-A shooting or tingling pain may suggest lumbar disc disease.
+A persistent shooting or tingling pain may suggest lumbar disc disease.
 A pain that comes and goes, reaching a peak and then quieting for a minute or two, only to reach a peak again, may suggest an altogether different cause of back pain, such as a kidney stone.